ymmiah/GlowMint/README.md

 ## 🚀 Key Features

 - **Prompt-Based Editing**: Describe any edit in natural language, from "add a cat wearing a party hat" to "make this look like a vintage photograph from the 1970s."
+- **Unified Display & Comparison**: A large, focused display area with multiple view modes ('Toggle', 'Slider', 'Side-by-Side') for a clear and flexible comparison between original and edited images.
 - **Multi-Image Composition**: Upload multiple photos and instruct the AI on how to combine them into collages, blends, or composites.
+- **Batch Processing**: Apply the same edit to multiple images at once.
+View your results in an easy-to-navigate carousel.
 - **One-Click Quick Actions**: Access a library of professionally crafted prompts for common tasks like background removal, colorization, photo restoration, and applying artistic styles.
 - **🪄 Magic Erase**: A dedicated inpainting tool that allows you to simply paint over and remove any unwanted objects from your photos.
 - **🔁 Magic Replace**: Select an area and replace it with anything you can imagine using a text prompt.